ray-project/enhancements/reps/2023-03-20-air-storage-path.md

 assert results.best_checkpoint().path.startswith("s3://foo/bar")
 ```

+### Background: Persistent storage in Ray Tune

+Running a Ray Tune run creates a number of artifacts:

+1. Experiment-level data, such as the search configuration
+2. Trial-level, driver-based data, such as
+   - The configuration the trial used
+   - The metrics (results) the trial reported (as CSV, JSON, TensorBoard)
+   - Any errors the trial logged
+3. Trial-level, trainable-based data, such as
+   - Checkpoints
+   - Local logfiles (e.g. stdout/stderr log of the trainable)
+   - Other user-created artifacts

+1 and 2 are handled by the driver.
+3 is handled by the trainable (i.e. a remote actor).

+This data is stored as follows:

+- Assume we have a `storage_path=/path/to/storage`
+- Then, the experiment-level data will be stored in `/path/to/storage/experiment_name`
+- The trial-based data will be stored in `/path/to/storage/experiment_name/trial_id`
+- This is true for both the driver-based trial data and the trainable-based trial data

+If the respective trial is running on the head node, this means that both the
+driver-based and the trainable-based trial data will be saved in the same directory.

+The same is true if a shared filesystem (e.g. NFS) is configured.

+If the trial is running on a worker node, the trial directories will have only partial contents
+on different nodes: The head node will have the driver-based data, and the worker node
+will have the trainable-based data.

+In this case, we need to synchronize the data to a common location, so that we have the full
+data in one place.

+Specifying this common persistent storage location and discussing the implementation of
+the synchronization is subject of this REP.

 ### General Motivation

 Users care about where their data is ultimately stored.
 They usually don't care about